fgrande/magSensor/README.md

 magSensor
 =========

-Nagios plugin to check temperature through Magiant's USB sensors.
+Nagios plugin to check temperature/humidity through Magiant's USB sensors.

 To compile, simply use gcc:

-                                      gcc magSensor.c -o magsensor
+                                      gcc magsensor.c -o magsensor

-Then put the magsensor executable file in a convenient directory (I use /usr/local/bin)
+Then put the magsensor executable file in a convenient directory (I use /usr/local/bin) - Will improve this process through autotools